jpinkham/business-sitecatalyst/README.md

 NOTES
 -----

-NOTE: the 'api_subdomain' option/config variable is utilized for the api url.
+The 'api_subdomain' option/config variable is utilized for the api url.
 To determine your specific API URL/Endpoint, please visit https://developer.omniture.com/en_US/get-started/api-explorer Most users won't need to set this variable unless the default causes errors.